yhutter-dbm/pymig/README.md

   - [ ] Creating / Editing a gallery with the same name
   - [ ] Validate uploaded image file names
   - [ ] Validate image gallery name (e.g no empty string, should not exist already etc.)
-- [ ] Add responsive design and make this look fancy
+- [x] Add responsive design and make this look fancy
   - [x] Switch to UIKit Framework
 - [ ] Set debug to False
+- [ ] Remove all print statements
+- [ ] Check all TODO comments

 ## Ausgangslage / Motivation